Tiger Mask IV: Total Nonstop Action Wrestling (2007–2008)

+Final international matches (2026)

+Despite his retirement in Japan, Tiger Mask committed to honoring international bookings in France and the United States.
+Ten days after his retirement, he teamed with Ultimo Dragon to win the ABC Tag Team Championships by defeating champions Jonny Storm and Matthew Ford for the French promotion Association Biterroise de Catch.
+Tiger Mask officially wrestled his final match on August 3, 2026 for the American promotion PRODUCE Wrestling at their event Volume 3: Azúcar, where he teamed with Tommy Billington to defeat Black Tiger IV and Black Tiger IX.
+After the match, another retirement ceremony took place which featured an appearance from Kazuchika Okada.

 Other media

 Outside of wrestling, Yamazaki appeared on the second SASUKE competition in 1998 although he failed to make it past the first obstacle of the First Stage.

 Personal life

 On July 22, 2006, Yamazaki married a then 32-year-old woman whose given name is unknown, though her former surname was Nishimura.
 He was previously married to a daughter of wrestler Gran Hamada.